Ready To Make The Leap To Composite Decking?

 And it's anywhere from 4.5 to 6.5 times more than pressure treated decking.

-Once you are at the top end of composite decking you are also getting into some very high quality hardwoods.
+Once you are at the top end of composite decking you are getting into similar costs for some very high quality hardwoods.

 |Pressure Treated Pine